meryambej/Apache-Zookeeper-like-distributed-system/README.md

 python zookeeper_server.py node 3
 python zookeeper_server.py node 4

-Nodes will automatically:
+Each node will:
-- Discover each other
+- Discover peer nodes
-- Elect a leader
+- Participate in leader election
-- Begin log/state replication
+- Begin log and state replication

-## 2. Optional: Open the Visualization
+## 2. Optional: UI Visualization
-Simply open:
+Open the file:

 index.html

-This provides a lightweight cluster overview.
+This provides a basic view of the cluster and the committed values.

-## 3. Simulate a Leader Crash
+## 3. Simulating a Leader Crash
-To test fault tolerance:
+To test failure handling, stop the current leader process:

-Ctrl + C   # in the leader’s terminal
+Ctrl + C

 The cluster will:
-- Detect the crash
+- Detect the failure
-- Re-elect a leader
+- Trigger a new leader election
-- Continue serving requests
+- Resume normal operation

 # Game Rules (Distributed Number Guessing)

-- First client sets a target number (0–100)
+- The first client selects a target number (0–100)
-- Other clients guess
+- Other clients propose guesses
-- The closest guess becomes the new target
+- The closest guess becomes the new committed target
-- Update is broadcast, replicated, and committed on all nodes
+- The state is broadcast and replicated across all nodes

-# 📁 Project Structure
+# Project Structure

-.
-├── zookeeper_server.py      # Distributed node implementation
+- zookeeper_server.py      # Node implementation
-├── index.html               # Optional visualization
+- index.html               # Optional visualization tool
-├── README.md                # Documentation
+- README.md                # Project documentation
-└── logs/                    # Optional log output
+- logs/                    # Optional log output directory

-# 🛠️ Technologies & Concepts

-- Python
-- Socket-based communication
-- Distributed consensus
-- Leader-based coordination
-- Quorum voting
-- Fault-tolerant replication
-- Basic recovery mechanisms

-# 📘 Purpose
+# Project Purpose

-Perfect for:
+This project is intended for:
 - Students learning distributed systems
-- Classroom demos
+- Demonstrations and teaching material
-- Understanding ZooKeeper internals
+- Understanding ZooKeeper-inspired coordination
-- Experimenting with replication & consensus models
+- Experimentation with replication and consensus concepts